choonway/ChIPs/README.md

 ![](img/tut-4.png)

-Expand the bubble using the formula below floor(X/2)+1 = (3, 5, 5)
+Expand the bubble using the formula below

+floor(X/2)+1 = (3, 5, 5)

 ![](img/tut-5.png)

-(grid lines shown for clarity) move the cat into the bubble, align with right face,
+Grid lines shown for clarity.
+Move the cat into the bubble, align with right face,

 ![](img/tut-6.png)